 Gluten tolerance varies from person to person.
 Some have no visible issues digesting gluten, whereas it can cause stomach pain, bloating, diarrhea or constipation in others (11).

-Sourdough bread's lower gluten content may make it easier to digest, especially for individuals sensitive to gluten.
+Sourdough bread’s lower gluten content may make it easier to tolerate for individuals sensitive to gluten.

-Summary: Sourdough bread contains lower amounts of gluten, making it easier to digest for people with gluten intolerance.
-Its prebiotic and probiotic-like properties may further improve digestion.
+Summary: Sourdough bread contains lower amounts of gluten and its prebiotic- and probiotic-like properties may help improve digestion.

 Sourdough bread may have a better effect on blood sugar and insulin levels than other types of bread, though the reason for this isn't yet fully understood.